-You should also be aware that your Organization may be able to track and review your Internet use when you use certain of the Organization’s resources (i.e., from your office, using the Organization’s network, or using a laptop or device furnished or provisioned by your Organization).
-We cannot control these activities and are not responsible for any such activities by the Organization.
+You should also be aware that your Sponsoring Organization may be able to track and review your Internet use when you use certain of the Sponsoring Organization’s resources (i.e., from your office, using the Sponsoring Organization’s network, or using a laptop or device furnished or provisioned by the Sponsoring Organization).
+We cannot control these activities and are not responsible for any such activities by the Sponsoring Organization.

-We will retain your personally identifiable information that we process in connection with the provision of the Service to your Organization for as long as needed to provide Service to that Sponsoring Organization or until they direct us to delete it.
+We will retain your personal data that we process in connection with the provision of the Service to your Sponsoring Organization for as long as needed to provide Service to that Sponsoring Organization or until they direct us to delete it.
 We will retain this personally identifiable information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 We will retain other personal data we collect independently only for as long as necessary in our business.
 We retain such as aggregated or anonymized Analytic Data not identifiable to any person for as long as we believe it to be useful in our business.

-We may disclose personally identifiable information (including as associated with usage information) to trusted third party vendors working for us in connection with the operation of our Service and our business, so long as those parties agree to use this information only to provide services to us, and to keep this information confidential.
-We may also release personally identifiable information and associated usage information when we believe release is appropriate in order to respond to a law enforcement agency request, subpoena, court order or other such request by a legal authority, or to otherwise establish or exercise our rights, or defend against legal claims, to investigate, prevent and take action regarding fraud or misuse of the Service, to comply with the law, situations involving potential threats to the physical safety of any person, or if otherwise required by law to do so (such as a subpoena).
+We may disclose personal data (including as associated with Analytic Data) to trusted third party vendors working for us in connection with the operation of our Service and our business, so long as those parties agree to use this information only to provide services to us, and to keep this information confidential.
+We may also release personal data and associated Analytic Data when we believe release is appropriate in order to respond to a law enforcement agency request, subpoena, court order or other such request by a legal authority, or to otherwise establish or exercise our rights, or defend against legal claims, to investigate, prevent and take action regarding fraud or misuse of the Service, to comply with the law, situations involving potential threats to the physical safety of any person, or if otherwise required by law to do so (such as a subpoena).

-Personally identifiable information, including associated usage information, may be provided to a third party if there is a transfer of the assets or ownership of Xinspire or if Xinspire files for bankruptcy, or if your Organization elects to use a different provider for the Service Xinspire provides.
+Personal data, including associated Analytic Data, may be provided to a third party if there is a transfer of the assets or ownership of Xinspire or if Xinspire files for bankruptcy, or if your Sponsoring Organization elects to use a different provider for the Service Xinspire provides.

-Your sponsoring Organization and the Organization Admins have the ability to access and download your personally identifiable information stored in the Service, and further, have the contractual right to do so under the agreement between the Organization and Xinspire.
-Xinspire does not control any use or processing of your personally identifiable information by the Organization or the Organization Admins and are not responsible for any such activities except to the limited extent required by law.
+Your Sponsoring Organization and the Organization Admins have the ability to access and download your personal data stored in the Service, and further, have the contractual right to do so under the agreement between the Sponsoring Organization and Xinspire.
+Xinspire does not control any use or processing of your personal data by the Sponsoring Organization or the Organization Admins and is not responsible for any such activities except to the limited extent required by law.

-Finally, any information that you may reveal in your user profile, in communication with other users, and in any content that you upload, provide to your sponsoring Organization or Organization Admins, or may reveal in other online discussions or forums is intentionally visible to other persons and is not in any way private.
+Finally, any information that you may reveal in your user profile, in communication with other users, and in any content that you upload, provide to your Sponsoring Organization or Organization Admins, or may reveal in other online discussions or forums is intentionally visible to other persons and is not in any way private unless otherwise indicated.
 You should think carefully before publicly disclosing any personally identifiable information.
 Anything you make public may be seen and/or collected by third parties and may be used by others in ways we are unable to control or predict.

-Your personally identifiable information may be transferred to, and maintained on, computers located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you’re located outside the United States and choose to provide your personally identifiable information to us, we may transfer your personally identifiable information to the United States and process it there.
+Your personal data may be transferred to, and maintained on, computers located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
+If you’re located outside the United States and choose to provide your personal data to us, we may transfer your personal data to the United States and process it there.

 We are in compliance with the requirements of COPPA (Children’s Online Privacy Protection Act).
-We do not collect any information from anyone under 13 years of age.
-Our Service is directed to people who are at least 13 years old or older.
+Further we do not knowingly collect or process any information from anyone under 13 years of age (16 in the EU).
+Our Service is directed to organizations serving people who are at least 13 years old or older (16 in the EU).